 After my year with songwriting, I decided to move on to CAP (composing and arranging program).
 This was one of the most intense times of my life (well boot camp was worse, but for different reasons), not only because the curriculum was insanely challenging, but because I was out of cash.
 Dick Grove taught CAP, he was one of the best teachers I have ever had.
 Equal parts mentor and boss.
 CAP wasn't about the typical (at that time) college curriculum of building up to your "masterpiece" that takes two years or more to complete.
 No, CAP was about the business.
 The music business and Dick made sure we knew that.
 We didn't write our one opus in four plus years, rather we wrote a big band chart... every week.
 No time to sleep, that is for your next life.

 Who remembers swindles?
 You date yourselves.
 You probably won't find a definition of that in Wikipedia.
-I don't even know if it outside the LA music scene anyone used swindles.
+I don't even know if they exist outside the LA music scene.
 Yes children, we had to buy score paper, usually from Valle Music Reproduction and we would create our scores.
 Then it was time to copy (there was no Finale then kids).
 We had to finish before 12 AM because the only dude in the Valley who could do the repro went to bed (he had the machines in his house).
 We then brought our swindles to him to reproduce.

 What the hell is a swindle?

 Okay, a swindle was a group of parts with common sections.
 For example unison parts etc. I don't remember all the details because it was long ago, but basically it saved you the headache of writing the parts out more than once.